asamy/ksm/README.md

 - IDT Shadowing
 - EPT violation #VE (if not available natively, VM-exit path is taken)
 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
-- APIC virtualization
+- APIC virtualization (Experimental, do not use)
-- VMX Nesting
+- VMX Nesting (Experimental, do not use)

 ## Why not other hypervisors?